ReemaDevansh/tableau/README.md

-# This all data set is uploaded for tableau practice.
+# These all data sets are uploaded for tableau practice.
 You can join us on youtube (Codephile) to learn tableau for free